dayeon5294/FDR_GWAS_PCA/README.md

     → Download: `1000G_Phase3_frq.tgz`
     - Contains files for chromosomes 1–22 with MAF per SNP.

+4. Run the R Markdown files in `/Code/R/` to preprocess data and generate simulation input.
+5. Use the Jupyter notebooks in `/Code/Python/` to generate and visualize the final results.

+> Note:
-> Note: Due to file size constraints, only the BMI summary statistics used in our real-data analysis are included directly in this repository.
-LD score and MAF data used in the study can be obtained from the original sources linked above.
+> - Only a subset of BMI summary statistics used in our real-data analysis is included here.
+> - Final result tables (e.g., rejection lists and summaries) are not stored in the repository due to size limitations but can be regenerated using the provided analysis notebooks.
+These will be saved automatically under `/Data/result_final/`.

 ## Citation